swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 ## Introduction

 The Swift standard library's string processing algorithms are underpowered compared to other popular programming and scripting languages.
-Some of these omissions can be papered over through bridged `NSString` API available through the Foundation framework, but these are still incomplete and bring in linkage requirements to Foundation.
+Some of these omissions can be found in `NSString`, but these fundamental algorithms should have a place in the standard library.

 We propose: